 General Facts: Many programs have only 4-10 positions, with anywhere between 200-600 applicants.
 Therefore, a strong clinical psychology program will reject more than 90% of applicants.
-Successful applicants are typically bright, socially skilled students with strong research backgrounds, who have interests compatible with those of core clinical faculty or who are selected based on a cohort model fit, and who are interested in pursuing academic/research/clinical careers.
-For more information on characteristics of accepted applicants, visit each university program's student statistics.
+Successful applicants are typically bright, socially skilled students with strong research backgrounds who have interests compatible with those of core clinical faculty or who are selected based on a cohort model fit, and who are interested in pursuing academic/research/clinical careers.
+For more information on the characteristics of accepted applicants, visit each university program's student statistics.

-"If you have chosen to dedicate your professional life to reduce the burden of mental illness, you are probably especially interested in a career that will be as helpful as it can be" (http://mitch.web.unc.edu/files/2017/02/MitchGradSchoolAdvice.pdf).
+"If you have chosen to dedicate your professional life to reduce the burden of mental illness, you are probably especially interested in a career that will be as helpful as it can be", found here.
 It is important to be well-informed about all the possible paths forward before beginning in earnest:

-- 1. Social Work (Masters or Doctorate)
+- 1. Social Work (Master's or Doctorate)

-- 2. Counseling (Masters)
+- 2. Counseling (Master's)

-- 3. Marriage and Family Therapy (Masters)
+- 3. Marriage and Family Therapy (Master's)

-- 4. School psychology (Masters or Doctoral degree)
+- 4. School psychology (Master's or Doctoral degree)

 - 5. Master's in general psychology

 - 6. Counseling psychology (Doctoral degree)

-- 7. Developmental, Social Cognitive psychology (Doctoral degree)
+- 7. Developmental, Social Cognitive Psychology (Doctoral degree)

 - 8. Psychiatry (Medical degree)

-- 9. Clinical psychology (Doctoral degree)\
+- 9. Clinical psychology (Doctoral degree)

-Program Requirements - Teachers College, Clinical Psychology Ph.D.: The undergraduate transcript must include a course in statistics and at least nine additional credits from among the following areas, at least one of which should include a laboratory experience: personality, social psychology, developmental psychology, abnormal psychology, physiological psychology, learning theory, psychology of perception, and experimental psychology.
+Program Requirements - Teachers College, Clinical Psychology Ph.D.:

+The undergraduate transcript must include a course in statistics and at least nine additional credits from among the following areas, at least one of which should include a laboratory experience: personality, social psychology, developmental psychology, abnormal psychology, physiological psychology, learning theory, psychology of perception, and experimental psychology.
 An applicant may be accepted with a deficiency in one of these areas on condition that the deficiency be remedied (either during the summer or without degree credit, during the first semester).